 A Long-Term Suspension is the removal of a student from the school premises and regular classroom activities for more than ten (10) consecutive school days, or for more than ten (10) school days cumulatively for multiple disciplinary offenses in any school year.
-The principal or his/her designee, in his or her discretion, may allow a student to serve a long-term suspension in school.
+The principal or the principal's designee, in their discretion, may allow a student to serve a long-term suspension in school.
 Except for students who are charged with a disciplinary offense set forth in Massachusetts General Laws Chapter 71, §37 H, or in Massachusetts General laws Chapter 71 § 37H 1⁄2, no student may be placed on long-term suspension for one or more disciplinary offenses for more than ninety (90) school days in a school year beginning with the first day that the student is removed from school.
 No long-term suspension shall extend beyond the end of the school year in which such suspension is imposed.
-Any student facing a potential long-term suspension is entitled to a hearing with the Principal or his/her designee with the following process:
+Any student facing a potential long-term suspension is entitled to a hearing with the principal or the principal's designee with the following process: